-The absolute difference $|m-n|$ measures the distance between neural oscillators $n$ and $m$.
-From the biological point of view, $|m-n|$ means the synaptic cleft length.
-The parameter $K$ is the synapse strength and $\alpha$ is the long-range coupling parameter, it physically describes a level of collective coupling of neural oscillators.
-The nonlocal coupling \eqref{2} was developed for the first time in \cite{Dyson} to study thermodynamics and phase transitions, and recently in \cite{Tarasov,Mvogo} to study complex systems with long-range interactions.
+where the variable $u$ is the membrane potential (nerve impulse), $v$ is the spiking variable which takes into account the measure of the rate at which transport of sodium and potassium ions is made through fast ion channels, and $w$ is the bursting variable which takes into account the rate at which the transport of other ions ($Cl^{-}$ and proteins anions) made through slow ions channels.
+The values of the parameters of the HR model are $a = 1.0$, $b = 3.0$, $c = 1.0$, $d = 5.0$, $r = 0.008$, $s = 4.0$, $e = 1.0$, $u_{0} = -1.60$ and $2.92 < I < 3.40$.

+Physiologically, responses generated within the cell can travel not only to neighboring cells through intercellular communication using a gap-junction but also through extracellular communication, involving the secretion of molecular signals such as neurotransmitters.
+Then, in comparison to the model of Ref. \cite{Kakmeni}, the present HR model is generalized via the presence of the term $\sum\limits_{m\neq n} K_{\alpha}(m-n)(u_{n}-u_{m})$ which characterizes long-range diffusive interaction in the system and can appear as an effective interaction in dispersive and complex systems \cite{Zosimov,Mvogo1,Mvogo2}.
+The latter is due to the fact that the extracellular messenger can propagate from one cell to its direct neighbors and even extend to other neighboring non-contacting cells.
+The nonlocal coupling interaction is given by the power-law dependence

+where $K$ is the coupling parameter such as the synaptic strength, while $\alpha$ which is the LRI parameter, physically describes a level of collective interaction of neural oscillators.

-As we are interested by nonlinear waves in the network, we therefore rewrite the system of \eqref{1} in the wave form.
-We achieve this by differentiating the first equation in this system and substituting $\dot{v_{n}}$ into the obtained second-order ODE.
+It has been demonstrated by Steur \emph{et al.} \cite{Steur} that such a neural system (1) coupled via diffusive coupling is semi-passive, then the solutions of all connected systems in the network are bounded.
+We are interested by nonlinear waves in the network.
+To achieve this, we first differentiate the first equation of \eqref{1} and substitute $\dot{v}_{n}$ into the obtained second-order ordinary differential equation.
 Then, we rewrite suitably \eqref{1} in a Lienard form, that is a second-order differential equation with a small damping term, such that